 Low Emission Capacity Building (LECB) Project

-2. Finalize and promote the NAMAs Investor Guide to attract private capital into the NAMAs investment sectors.
-As part of the activities to promote the investor guide, key frontline investment organisations such as Ghana Investment Promotion Centre, Ministry of Trade, Private Enterprise Foundation, etc. will be extensively engaged to create the necessary awareness about the potential NAMA investment opportunities.
+II.
+Ghana’s NAMAs Investor Guide promoted with the business community.
+Emphasis will be given to identifying enabling conditions to attract private capital into the NAMAs investment sectors.
+Investment organizations will be extensively engaged to create the necessary awareness about the potential NAMA investment opportunities.

-3. Strengthen the GHG national inventory system, building on the experience in designing of project-based MRV for CDM and, where possible, catalyse greater synergies with the national inventory system reforms that are taking place under the Third National Communication (TNC).
+III.
+National system for preparation of GHG inventories strengthened.
+To realize the GHG national inventory system outcome, the project will seek to build on the experience in designing of project-based MRV for CDM and, where possible, catalyse greater synergies with the national inventory system reforms that are taking place under the Third National Communication (TNC).

-The LECBP is implemented in 25 countries.
-More information on this website: http://www.lowemissiondevelopment.org/about-us
+The LECBP is currently implemented in 25 countries.
+More information on this website: http://www.lowemissiondevelopment.org/about-us.

-The total project budget is $ 642,000, funded by the Australian Government, European Commission, German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
-Total expenditure as at May 20, 2014 was $83,000.
+The project has a total budget of $1,072,558 provided by the Government of Australia, European Union, and the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.